FAQs

 Not necessarily, although it helps.
 By the way, there’s no one right way to meditate, so don’t worry about it if you’ve learned in a particular tradition, with the only caveat being that we practice silent meditation.

 If you’ve never learned and you’d like to come along, just try following these suggestions.
-Then have a look at the events page to see when the next beginners’ workshop is being run – that gives you a great overview of different approaches to meditation.

 1. Sit comfortably either on a chair, cushion, or meditation stool.